HelmOar/professional-README-generator/README.md

 ## Questions
 If you have any questions, please contact me at chelmore1@bigpond.com.
-You can also find more of my work at [HelmOar] (https://github.com/HelmOar/)
+You can also find more of my work at (https://github.com/HelmOar/)